Duygu-Jones/Python-for-Data-Science/README.md

 # Python for Data Analysis and Visualisation

-Sharing Python, Matplotlib and Seaborn Exercises!
+Sharing Python, Numpy, Pandas, Matplotlib and Seaborn Exercises!

 I created notes with Python and Python's libraries like Matplotlib and Seaborn.
 I wanted to share these exercises to contribute to those who wish to progress in Python.